 Estimating your fees

 Before you enroll in units and receive your eInvoice, there are ways you can estimate tuition fees:

-- Courses at Curtin – Provides an estimate of how much a course may cost for domestic and international students for the upcoming year.
+- Course information – search for your course to find an estimate of how much a course may cost for domestic and international students for the upcoming year.

 Domestic student fees